 This thought-provoking quip exposes the absurdity within the problem of declining voter turnout.
 Readers will likely respond to this phrase with either instinctive or systematic responses.
 Instinctively, some will blame voters for their foolish and lazy nature.
 Alternatively, others will respond to this allegation with more skepticism.
 This dichotomy raises important questions in public discourse.
 Are the voters’ folly, lethargy and irrationality really to blame?
 Or, can there be another culprit?

 In this article, arguments proposed by public choice theory are used to explain why voters are not simply apathetic about the electoral process.
-To begin, comparisons are drawn between voter and consumer behaviour to demonstrate why apathy is not the only source of the problem.
+To begin, comparisons are drawn between voter and consumer behavior to demonstrate why apathy is not the only source of the problem.